Market intelligence for international student recruitment from ICEF

 • A recent market survey indicates that nearly one in four prospective students now rank New Zealand among their top three destination choices

-China, representing 34% of the 2025 enrolment, and India (14%) remain the two largest sending markets and together account for nearly half of all international students in the country.
-Other top sending markets include: Japan (9%), South Korea (4%), Sri Lanka (4%), Germany (3%), United States (3%), Nepal (3%), and the Philippines (3%).
+China, representing 34% of the 2025 enrolment, and India (14%) remain the two largest sending markets.
+Together, they account for nearly half of all international students in the country.
+Other top sending markets include Japan (9%), South Korea (4%), Sri Lanka (4%), Germany (3%), US (3%), Nepal (3%), and the Philippines (3%).

-“Strong growth was seen in a small number of new markets including Sri Lanka and Nepal," adds ENZ's Acting Chief Executive Dr Linda Sissons.
+“Strong growth was seen in a small number of new markets including Sri Lanka and Nepal," says ENZ's Acting Chief Executive Dr Linda Sissons.
 "These markets have been factored into our market prioritisation and investment framework for 2026/27."

-The number of Nepali students nearly doubled from 1,555 in 2024 to 2,660 in 2025, with enrolments highly concentrated in the PTE sector (private training enterprise).
+The number of Nepali students nearly doubled from 1,555 in 2024 to 2,660 in 2025, with enrolments highly concentrated in the PTE sector (private training establishment).
 Enrolments from Sri Lanka, meanwhile, rose from 2,360 in 2024 to 3,415 last year, with Sri Lankan students more evenly distributed across universities, PTEs, and ITPs (institutes of technology or polytechnics).

 The 2025 enrolment data follows closely on the heels of the findings from the latest Global Brand Health and Awareness Survey, which found that 22% of prospective international students now place New Zealand in their top three choices of study destinations.
 This effectively achieves, nearly a decade ahead of schedule, a target set for 2034 in New Zealand's Going for Growth Plan.